WildMeOrg/Wildbook/src/test/README.md

 ## JUnit for Unit Testing

-Wildbook uses [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) for unit testing.
+Wildbook uses [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) for backend unit testing.
 All unit tests _must run and pass_ in order for changes to be incorporated into the Wildbook codebase.
 Tests should be run automatically with maven when executing `mvn clean install`.

 **All new code** should have appropriate unit tests written to validate all components of the new code are working as expected.
 Take care to also test